rgitari/rgitari.github.io/page2.md

 ## Bank Marketing: “To ring or Fling?”

-**Project description:** Using publicly available data on Airbnb listings, I have developed several models which predict the price for a listing given the characteristics of the property.
-These models could be used by various stakeholders, if Airbnb were to make these models or refinements of these models available to the appropriate stakeholders.
+**Project description:** I have developed several models which predict which customers are more likely to open a term deposit after being contacted by the bank's marketing team. for a listing given the characteristics of the property.
+The models range from those based on supervised learning (such as Logistic regression and random forest), and models based on unsupervised learning (such as Principal Component Analysis and k-means) as well as using regularization techniques with Lasso.

-*Business use cases:* Firstly, current hosts can use this analysis to evaluate if their listings are mispriced and adjust their prices to charge optimally based on these factors.
-Secondly, Airbnb may also be able to introduce a tool that advertises to potential hosts and gives them a rapid and efficient method to approximate how much a host’s property could go for.
-Lastly property investors, and in particular speculators, will be able to use this analysis and develop it further to build models which predict prices and potentially develop around certain areas.
+*Business use cases:* In this project we observe a Portuguese bank which had started a marketing campaign to increase their term deposits.
+The marketing team reached out to potential customers to attract new term deposits but unfortunately, this approach has not been very successful over the past few months.
+To address this performance issue, I performed predictive analysis to identify the customers who have the highest chance of subscribing to the bank’s term deposits after being contacted by the marketing team.

 ### 1. The fundamental problem of having an unbalanced target variable